-The following table reflects 10 of the most-popular support positions in Alabama, their education prerequisites, job outlooks in the state, and median annual salaries.
-You can also click on the name of any of the listed professions to learn more about how to get started on that career path.
+The following table reflects 10 of the most-popular support positions in Alabama, job numbers in the state, and median annual salaries.

 Although it is possible to start working in a number of positions without first completing a formal training program, the majority of employers in the state prefer to hire individuals with prior training.
 For this reason, it is highly recommended that anyone who is seriously considering a career in healthcare consider completing an accredited, formal training program.